-Access to class recordings will be available every other week
+Access to class recordings available immediately!

 This Program consists of five (5) IN PERSON classes held every other week on Tuesday evenings from 7:30-9:00pm in San Francisco, CA with a select group of high achievers on the following dates: